The 2025-26 contest

 Step 5: The Tournament Begins

-On October 31, the Top 64 teams are announced.
-These teams advance to the main tournament: a written, single-elimination debate tournament conducted via email.
+When the Top 64 teams are announced, they advance to the main tournament: a written, single-elimination debate tournament conducted via email.
 One team affirms, the other negates, and they trade essays round after round.

 In December, judges blindly review the essay exchanges and select which teams move forward.
 The process continues until we crown the Elite Eight teams.